cloud-ark/kubeplus/Guidelines.md

 [MySQL Operator](https://github.com/oracle/mysql-operator/blob/master/pkg/resources/services/service.go#L34).

+## 6) Implement the Operator to ensure events do not keep recirculating through the work queue

+When implementing your Custom Controller, you should pay special attention to ensure that various events corresponding to your Custom Resource (create, update) do not keep circulating through the work queue indefinitely.
+One way to achieve this is [perform ResourceVersion equality check inside the UpdateFunc](https://github.com/cloud-ark/kubeplus/blob/master/postgres-crd-v2/controller.go) (line 136) before enqueuing the event for processing.

-## 6) Use Helm chart or ConfigMap for Operator configurables
+## 7) Use Helm chart or ConfigMap for Operator configurables

 Typically Operators will need to support some form of customization.
 For example, [this MySQL Operator](https://github.com/oracle/mysql-operator/blob/master/docs/tutorial.md#configuration) supports following customization settings: whether to deploy